Ways To Manage Stress During a Financial Crisis

 According to medical research, owning a pet is supposed to lower blood pressure.
 I have only heard of the research covering dogs and cats, but I’m sure even the little pets count, too.
 Those of us who are low on money can’t afford the care of dogs or cats, but we can certainly manage a budgie or a hamster.
 Just be sure to do a little research to see if your new family member will fit into your budget and lifestyle.

-Pets, such as mice, hamsters, guinea pigs and budgies, are often thought of as suitable pets only for children.
+Pets, such as mice, hamsters, guinea pigs and budgies, are often considered suitable pets only for children.
 I disagree.
 Pets of any size are living creatures that deserve the best care possible.
 In return, you’ll have a pet that will amuse you and make you laugh when no one else can.
 It always feels good to take care of something else.

 Volunteer